dseguin/steg-image/README.md

   -e  Embed the file DATA_TO_EMBED into IMAGE_FILE
       and send the result to stdout
 ```

+`steg-run` is a convenience script that will load the libsteg.so library.

 Using the `-e` flag, `steg-image` embeds the file `DATA_TO_EMBED` into the color data from `IMAGE_FILE`, and outputs the resulting PNG image to stdout.
 Using the `-d` flag, `steg-image` attempts to extract the data embedded in `IMAGE_FILE`, and outputs the resulting data to stdout.
 In either case, you will want to redirect the output to a file or something.
 Again, this only works for PNG images currently.